 Second, the NLD should accelerate Myanmar's integration of international law into its own legal framework and deepen its engagement with the international community.
 Myanmar's civilian leaders should recognize the potentially powerful role that international norms and processes can play in restraining military abuses of power and catalysing the development of domestic institutions.
 The NLD-led government should immediately reverse its decision to deny access to the UN special rapporteur and fact-finding mission and should follow through on the commitment of the prior administration to allow the UN Office of the High Commissioner for Human Rights to establish an office in Myanmar.
-The NLD government should also accede to key human rights treaties as soon as reasonably possible, beginning with the ICCPR.28 appointments, in practice the military and police exert considerable influence on the administration of justice.
+The NLD government should also accede to key human rights treaties as soon as reasonably possible, beginning with the ICCPR.

+Third, Myanmar's new government should implement fundamental justice sector reforms.
+As described above, although the 2008 Constitution nominally establishes the independence of courts and provides for the executive to play the leading role in judicial appointments, in practice the military and police exert considerable influence on the administration of justice.
 The NLD should view a strong, independent, and professional justice sector as a bulwark against military overreach.
-Among other initiatives, the NLD-led government should adopt policies to combat corruption and interference in justice processes, develop a judicial code of conduct in line with international standards, revise the process for appointing and promoting judges, reform the Attorney General's Office, amend the Bar Council Act, ensure lawyers' access to clients and information, and improve legal education.29
+Among other initiatives, the NLD-led government should adopt policies to combat corruption and interference in justice processes, develop a judicial code of conduct in line with international standards, revise the process for appointing and promoting judges, reform the Attorney General's Office, amend the Bar Council Act, ensure lawyers' access to clients and information, and improve legal education.